 Apple didn't just start advertising with the Macintosh.
 Just before the Macintosh launched, in 1983, Jobs and co were trying to push the Apple Lisa computer.
 This advert stars a young Kevin Costner.

 "Soon there'll be just two kinds of people," says a narrator in dulcet tones, while piano music tinkles in the background, "those who use computers, and those who use Apples."

 We rather love this slice of eighties awfulness, but one of my colleagues has written an excoriating live-blog of it.

 Best Apple adverts of all time: 1984 (1983)

 No Apple advert compilation could miss the classic 1984.
 This commercial - screened in a few local spots on 31 December 1983 to qualify for that year's advertising awards, and then nationally during the Super Bowl in January 1984 - introduced the Macintosh.

-The Apple board reportedly hated the advert so much that they asked the agency to sell off the spot, although the agency only managed to sell a part of the booked slot, so Jobs and Wozniak still got their 60-second commercial.
+The Apple board reportedly hated the advert so much that they asked the agency to sell off the spot; fortunately for advertising history, the agency only managed to sell a part of the booked slot and Jobs and Wozniak still got their 60-second commercial.
 The ad plays into classic Apple fan territory, positioning the company as the plucky underdog favoured by creatives fighting against corporate mundanity.